 Let’s start with stats that will help you with your ultimate goal—increasing landing page conversions.

 Let’s get things started with a pair of marketing statistics.
-You can expect this to pattern to run through the rest of the post, as many of the stats we’ve collected here are better understood in context with one another.
+Expect this pattern to run through the rest of the post, as many of the stats we’ve collected here are better understood in context with one another.

-You have a killer company with several unbeatable promotions.
-However, that doesn’t mean you should include every promotion on your landing page.
+You have a killer company with tons of unbeatable promotions.
+But that doesn’t mean you should include every promotion on your landing page.

-There’s no such thing as overdoing it in terms of how many different landing pages you promote.
-The more landing pages you have, the more opportunities you have to attract leads.
+There’s no such thing as overdoing it in terms of how many different landing pages you use.
+The more landing pages you have, the more opportunities you have to attract leads through testing, personalization and more.

-Instead of creating one landing page with multiple offers, create several focused landing pages that you can market to different customer segments.
+Instead of building one landing page with multiple offers, create several goal-focused landing pages that you can market to different customer segments.

-4-5) A one-second delay in load time can decrease conversions by 7%.
+14-15.
+A one second delay in load time can decrease conversions by 7%.

 Test your landing page as much as you need to and make essential tweaks, so your site load speed is instantaneous.